Do you want to understand what email deliverability really is and how you can improve it?

 Maintain Good Email Hygiene

-It’s absolutely essential that to frequently review your email list and check for inactive subscribers.
-You can have a large list of subscribers, but if it’s composed of subscribers that never open your emails, it’s better to stop sending your emails to these users any further.
+It’s absolutely essential to frequently review your email list and check for inactive subscribers.
+You can have a large list of subscribers, but if it’s composed of subscribers who never open your emails, it’s better to stop sending your emails to these users.

 You can make this a quarterly practice and check every 3 months or so for uninterested subscribers.
-Maintaining a clean list not only improves your deliverability, but it also improves the relevance of your audience and sets you up for more successful email campaigns.
+Maintaining a clean list not only improves your deliverability but also improves the relevance of your audience and sets you up for more successful email campaigns.